Driving & Rest Time Fines

 The driver of a vehicle is unconditionally convicted from driving if there are several circumstances in which the driving and rest periods have been breached by more than 40% and the conditions are more than one week.

-Calculate fine size
+Calculate fine amount

 as this results in a violation of 4.8%.

-As you can see, driving 9 hours and 56 minutes will result in a 10.8% violation and a fine of DKK 1500(rounded up).
+As you can see, driving for 9 hours and 56 minutes will result in a violation of 10.8% and a fine of DKK 1500 (when rounded up).

-Fine calculation Tachograph 56 hours
+Tachograph Fine Calculation 56 hours

 CONTACT US FOR A NON-BINDING OFFER